unazed/pyndows/README.md

 # pyndows
-wrapper for some of the kernel32/psapi functions
+wrapper for some of the windows libraries' functions. libraries such as:
+- bcrypt
+- kernel32
+- psapi
+- ... others if i find out that there are others